Salt is cheap and readily available and is also easy to use. However, not all of them will give you the best result. So, does salt kill bed bugs?

 Why salt Might Kill Bed Bugs

-- People link this association to think that salt can have the same effect on bed bugs, bed bug babies.
+- People link this association to think that salt can affect bed bugs and bed bug babies.

 - Bed bugs are best killed by dehydrating them, and salt might be a great tool to provide that result.